 The District's Board of Directors is aware of the need to ensure the District's financial stability.
 Through a coordinated strategic process, the Board has established a series of policies and plans to effectively meet the District's anticipated future needs.
 The corner-stone of these policies is the District's 2018 Wastewater Financial Plan that forecasts the District's expenditures and revenue needs for the next 20 years.
 The District utilizes this information to anticipate future expense obligations and to ensure these expense obligations are fully funded.
 The District routinely updates the plan on a five-year cycle.
-In accordance with its Financial Plan, the District had planned for a 10% sewer service charge rate increase effective July 1, 2020.
-In response to the COVID-19 pandemic and its effect on the District's ratepayers, the District decided to postpone the increase for one year.
-After modeling this one-year delay into the Financial Plan it was determined that District's reserves could absorb it.
+In accordance with its Financial Plan, the District had planned for a 10% sewer service charge rate increase effective July 1, 2021.
 A new Wastewater Financial Plan is schedule for 2023.